Menu

 See photos of hiking

-Why choose a trail at Blue Mountain Village?
+Why hike at Blue Mountain Village ?

 Welcome to blue mountain village, a vibrant hub nestled in the heart of the Bruce Peninsula, Southern Georgian Bay, and Lake Simcoe region.
 If you're a hiker, outdoor enthusiast, or someone who simply loves spending time in nature, this is your perfect getaway.